hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/Working with Analytics Overview.md

 There are several graphs on the *Overview* tab:

   * *New / Returning players* - Shows the number of new (in blue), returning players (in orange).
   * *Average Session Duration* - Shows the average session duration in seconds.
+Note that this chart is driven by *EndSessionRequest* submissions and will only build if some have been made.
   * *Retention % by day* - Shows the number of returning players as a percentage of the total players for a each day over the last 30 days.
   * *Average DAU / MAU* - Shows the average *Daily Active* player count over the *Monthly Active* player count.
 This is a measure of 'engagement'.
   * *Devices* - Shows the different devices that your players are using to play your game.